zakmayfield/blog-api/README.md

 - I need to figure out a way to deploy this server while still using `PostGraphile`.
 - Currently this server is functioning as an express/knex api.

+## Returning an array of comments with the post

+- I need to figure out a way to join tables in a way that allows me to access the comments associated with the specific post
+- The logic that i have right now doesn't quite work so i will need to figure this out

 ### **Routes**

 - `/users`